Simple Java Mail Features

 See the security page for a more in-depth explanation of transport strategies.

-Asynchronous parallel batch sending and clustering
+Asynchronous sending, simple batches and clustering

-You can also send anyschronously in parallel or batches, or simply send in a fire-and-forget way.
+You can also send asynchronously in parallel or batches, or simply send in a fire-and-forget way.
 If an authenticated proxy is used, the proxy bridging server is kept alive until the last email has been sent.

 Depending on the SMTP server (and proxy server if used) this can greatly influence how fast emails are sent.